viamrobotics/docs/docs/components/movement-sensor/wheeled-odometry.md

 Configure a `wheeled-odometry` movement sensor to implement _wheeled odometry_ on your robot.

 _Wheeled odometry_ is the estimation of the rate of change of position, orientation, linear velocity, and angular velocity using the dimensions of a base, calculated by measuring the movement of the motors through encoders.
-This model uses [encoders](/components/encoder/) from [position reporting motors](/components/motor/) to get an odometry estimate of a wheeled base as it moves.
+This model of movement sensor uses [encoders](/components/encoder/) from [position reporting motors](/components/motor/) to get an odometry estimate of a wheeled base as it moves.

-With a configured `wheeled-odometry` movement sensor, after every time `time_interval_msec` elapses during a [session](/program/apis/sessions/), your robot calculates an estimation of the position, orientation, linear velocity, and angular velocity of the wheeled base.
+With a configured `wheeled-odometry` movement sensor, your robot calculates an estimation of the position, orientation, linear velocity, and angular velocity of the wheeled base each time `time_interval_msec` elapses during a [session](/program/apis/sessions/).
 You can access these readings through the [movement sensor API](/components/movement-sensor/#api).
 For the best accuracy with odometry calculations, it is recommended you configure a time interval less of than `1000` milliseconds.